 Research Idea Solicitation

-The California Air Resources Board is accepting research ideas from the general public for the 2015-2016 and future fiscal year Research Plans.
+The California Air Resources Board is accepting research ideas from the general public for future fiscal year Research Plans.

 If you are interested in submitting an idea, you can do so through our website at http://researchplanning.arb.wagn.org.

 Sign up on our listserv to receive the next announcement for the Research Idea Solicitation and other notices.

 The mission of the Air Resources Board's (Board or ARB) research program is

 to provide the highest quality scientific information and technology

 possible for actions to protect the health of the people and the

 environment of California from the effects of air pollution and climate change.
 As part of the process of developing the Annual Research Plan, ARB considers research ideas from the public, which may become the basis for